 - It will help you to enable USB protection.

-Both of these methods will help you enable write protection for the USB device on your Windows 10 device.
+Both methods will help you enable or disable write protection for the USB device on your Windows 11/10 device.
 It is simple and super easy to use.
-We hope you now have a better defense system for your files so that they aren’t dealt in the wrong way.
+We hope you now have a better defense system for your files, so they aren’t dealt with incorrectly.